 Dr. James Rae at St Andrew’s School of Earth and Environmental Sciences, added: “The corals act as a time machine, allowing us to see changes in ocean circulation that happened thousands of years ago.

-“They show that the ocean round Antarctica can suddenly switch its circulation to deliver burps of CO2 to the atmosphere.”
+“They show that the ocean around Antarctica can suddenly switch its circulation to deliver burps of CO2 to the atmosphere.”

 Scientists have suspected that the Southern Ocean played an important role in ending the last ice age and the team’s findings add weight to this idea.

-In another study published in Nature Geoscience this week the same team ruled out recent speculation that the global increase in CO2 at the end of the ice age may have been related to release of geological carbon from deep sea sediments.
+In another study published in Nature Geoscience this week the same team ruled out recent speculation that the global increase in CO2 at the end of the ice age may have been related to the release of geological carbon from deep-sea sediments.

 Andrea Burke at St Andrew’s School of Earth and Environmental Sciences, added: “There have been some suggestions that reservoirs of carbon deep in marine mud might bubble up and add CO2 to the ocean and the atmosphere, but we found no evidence of this in our coral samples.”